Find out more about Child Safety at C&K

 Share article:

-In a huge win for Queensland families, the Australian Government will remove the Child Care Subsidy (CCS) Activity Test from January 2026.
-Families will now be guaranteed at least 72 hours of subsidised early childhood education and care (ECEC) per fortnight, regardless of their activity levels.
+In a huge win for Queensland families, the Australian Government will implement the '3 Day Guarantee', removing the Child Care Subsidy (CCS) Activity Test, from January 2026.
+Families will now be guaranteed at least 72 hours of subsidised early childhood education and care (ECEC) per fortnight (equivalent to 3 days per week), regardless of their activity levels.

-• The removal of the Activity Test makes quality early education more accessible and affordable, removing barriers and reducing stress for families across Queensland.
+• The '3 Day Guarantee' makes quality ECEC more accessible and affordable, removing barriers and reducing stress for families across Queensland.

 • Ensures that children are school-ready and improves long-term developmental outcomes.